Skip to main content

 Never leave your baby alone in the bath, not even for a second.
 Babies can drown in very little water.
 They can also be at risk of scalds.

 If you need to leave, bring your baby with you.
 Never let an older child supervise your baby at bath time.
-Adult supervision is necessary for your baby at all times.
+Your baby needs adult supervision at all times.

 Always empty the bathwater when you are done.